Tarraghter

-The southern boundary of Tarraghter is the Ballinderry River running east, encompassing the greater parts of the parishes of Derryloran, Kildress, and Lissan that lie north of the river.
-It however excluded the termon land of Melanagh, which lie along the Lissan River.
+The southern boundary of Tarraghter is the Ballinderry River running east, encompassing the greater parts of the parishes of Derryloran, Kildress, and Lissan that lies north of the river.
+It, however, excludes the termon land of Melanagh, which lie along the Lissan River.

-Eytmology
+Etymology

 The townland of Oritor in Kildress civil parish, is cited as maintaining the original Irish name of the territory - Arachtra.
 Indeed, amongst the previous recorded forms of Oritor townland are listed: Arrater (1614, 1620, 1655); Erraghter (1616, 1619, 1621); and Tarraghter (1614, 1619, 1621).
 It is also recorded in 1645 in Irish as Fharachtra.